mengqingren/VTwins.Linux/README.md

 - `-u`: higher percentage of shuffle pairs

 ### Output
 - **Decre.aveRank.P** : P value based on averange rank.
-Generally, to confirm the significant features, we usually use variable `Decre.aveRank.P` to evaluate the features.
+Generally, to confirm the significant features, we usually use variable `Decre.aveRank.P` to evaluate the disease-enriched features and `Incre.aveRank.P` to evaluate the control enriched features.
 - **Decre.minRank.P** : P value based on min rank.
 - **Decre.maxRank.P** : P value based on max rank.
 - **Species** : Feature